Natural History - The Very Best of Talk Talk (compilation)

 label: Parlophone / EMI - nationality: England, UK

-Compilation album by Talk Talk and the band's first best of release issued by EMI as the band was sacked from the record label after having released Spirit of Eden, which was everything else than what EMI had hoped for.
+Compilation album by Talk Talk is the band's first best of release issued by EMI as the band was sacked from the record label after having released Spirit of Eden (Sep.
+1988), which was anything than what EMI had hoped for.

-The original issue contains 12 tracks, but as early as Jul.
+The original issue contains 12 tracks but as early as of Jul.
 1990, 14 tracks re-issues were released for the Japanese and North American markets.
-In 2004, EMI re-issued the album as The Essential, although with identical track list as the original 12 track issue.
-In 2007, EMI launched a 2-disc issue based on the original UK release containing a bonus dvd with video versions for the European market.
-This was reissued by EMI in 2013 - but now titled Natural History 1982 - 1988.
+In 2004, EMI re-issued the album as The Essential, although with an identical tracklist of the original 12 track issue.
+In 2007, EMI launched a 2-disc issue based on the original UK release containing a bonus DVD with video versions for the European market.
+This was reissued by EMI in 2013 - but now with the title Natural History 1982 - 1988.
 Talking about milking the sacred cow!

-A year later, EMI also released the album History Revisited - The Remixes - again without having informed the band, and what's seems worse: EMI had the 10 tracks remixed in new extended versions without involving the band in altering its music.
-As a consequence, Mark Hollis and the band sued EMI for having remixed their songs without contacting the band - and they won the case, which among other things meant that the company was obliged "to withdraw and destroy all remaining copies of the album" [VOX, 1998].
+A year later, EMI also released the album History Revisited - The Remixes - once again made without having informed the band, and what's seems even worse: EMI had the 10 tracks remixed in new extended versions without involving the band when altering its music.
+As a consequence, Mark Hollis and the band sued EMI for having remixed their songs without asking for permission of the band - and the band won the case, which among other things meant that the company was obliged "to withdraw and destroy all remaining copies of the album" [VOX, 1998].

 [ allmusic.com 4,5 / 5 stars ]